BA (Hons), Dip Couns. MBACP

 You may feel embarrassed considering counselling as an option, having coped on your own before now.
 And feeling anxious about talking to a stranger.
 I know that reaching out can be hard and scary!
 But it can help!

 What is counselling and does it work?

-Counselling is an intentional and purposeful which research suggests, on average, "has positive effects on mental health and wellbeing" (Cooper, 2008).
+Counselling is an intentional and purposeful activity which research suggests, on average, "has positive effects on mental health and wellbeing" (Cooper, 2008).
 Sometimes we reach a point in our lives where we "get stuck" or find it hard to move on from difficult thoughts, feelings or behaviours.
 I know because I have been there too.
-But we all have the capacity to change and if you are reading this, you may wish to start your own journey.
+But I believe we all have the capacity to self-heal, change and grow.
+And if you are reading this, you may wish to start your own journey.

 I bring maturity, knowledge, skills and life experience into my counselling relationships, working in a collaborative way that is non-judgmental, empathic and genuine.
-You bring yourself, your own knowledge, skills and experience with you.
+You bring yourself and your own knowledge, skills and experience.
 Working together makes us stronger.

 I believe there is no "right way" to "do therapy" and each psychotherapeutic approach has its own unique contribution to make.
 In developing a shared understanding of what you need and want from therapy, we can work together in a way that best suits your own individual preferences, and effectively tailor therapy to your own specific needs.
-Sometimes we attach labels to our "problems" and see ourselves as the problem rather than the problem itself being the problem.
-And I find it is sometimes more helpful to talk about what you are experiencing rather than merely label it, or indeed yourself!
+Sometimes we see ourselves as the problem rather than the problem itself being the problem.
+And I find it is more helpful to talk about what you are experiencing rather than merely label it, or indeed yourself!

 Our First Contact

 Our first call is not charged and gives you a chance to tell me a bit more about what you are hoping get out of counselling, covering ethical issues such as confidentiality.

 If you are interested in finding our more about me, or how I work, please give me a call.
 I very much look forward to hearing from you.